Douglas MacArthur: Army's youngest major general

 Returning to the U.S., MacArthur took command of the IV Corps Area, based at Fort McPherson in Atlanta, Georgia, on 2 May 1925.
-However, he encountered southern prejudice because he was the son of a Union Army officer, and requested to be relieved.
-A few months later, he assumed command of the III Corps area, based at Fort McHenry in Baltimore, Maryland, which allowed MacArthur and Louise to move to her Rainbow Hill estate near Garrison, Maryland.
+However, he encountered southern prejudice because he was the son of a Union Army officer, and he requested to be relieved.
+A few months later, he assumed command of the III Corps area, based at Fort McHenry in Baltimore, Maryland.
+The transfer allowed MacArthur and Louise to move to her Rainbow Hill estate, near Garrison, Maryland.
 However, this relocation also led to what he later described as "one of the most distasteful orders I ever received": a direction to serve on the court-martial of Brigadier General Billy Mitchell.
 MacArthur was the youngest of the thirteen judges, none of whom had aviation experience.
 Three of them, including Summerall, the president of the court, were removed when defense challenges revealed bias against Mitchell.
 Despite MacArthur's claim that he had voted to acquit, Mitchell was found guilty as charged and convicted.
 MacArthur felt "that a senior officer should not be silenced for being at variance with his superiors in rank and with accepted doctrine".

 In 1927, MacArthur and Louise separated, and she moved to New York City, adopting as her residence the entire twenty-sixth floor of a Manhattan hotel.
 In August that year, William C. Prout—the president of the American Olympic Committee—died suddenly and the committee elected MacArthur as their new president.
-His main task was to prepare the U.S. team for the 1928 Summer Olympics in Amsterdam, where the Americans were successful.
+His main task was to prepare the U.S. team for the 1928 Summer Olympics in Amsterdam, where the Americans won the most medals.
 Upon returning to the U.S., MacArthur received orders to assume command of the Philippine Department.
 This time, the general travelled alone.
 On 17 June 1929, while he was in Manila, Louise obtained a divorce, ostensibly on the grounds of "failure to provide".
 In view of Louise's great wealth, William Manchester described this legal fiction as "preposterous".
 Both later acknowledged the real reason to be "incompatibility".